How to Submit a Location Challenge

 Each location point shown on the map is color-coded:

-Green locations have internet services available to them, based upon the technology and speed filters set to display and as reported by an internet service provider.
+Green locations have internet services available to them, based upon the technology and speed filters set to display on the map and as reported by internet service providers.

-Red locations do not have internet services available at the applicable technology and speed filters.
+Red locations do not have internet services available at the applicable technology and speed filters, which you can change by clicking on the Service Filters button on the map.

-Gray locations represent buildings or structures that are not likely to use the broadband internet access services typically sold to homes and small businesses; they likely instead use commercial-grade broadband services.
+Gray locations represent buildings or structures that are not likely to use the broadband internet access services typically sold to homes and small businesses; they likely instead use enterprise-grade broadband services.

 Purple locations indicate that you are viewing the mobile coverage map.
 You should select the “Fixed Broadband” tab on the upper right-hand side to submit a Location Challenge.